EssentialAI/essentialai.github.io/docs/ML_zoomcamp/intro.md

 slug: intro
 ---

-<p class = 'citalic'>This page is in progress</p>

-This zoomcamp teaches the basics of Machine Learning while extending the teachings to model deployment and monitoring. `More introduction to be added here.`
+This zoomcamp teaches the basics of Machine Learning while extending the teachings to model deployment and monitoring.
+This section is my personal notes from the lecture series in [youtube](https://www.youtube.com/watch?v=rowoDjPc8HU&list=PL3MmuxUbc_hIhxl5Ji8t4O6lPAOpHaCLR&index=1).
+These notes are made as simple as possible, while capturing the entire essence of ML Zoomcamp.

 ## Course Plan